Now You See Me | 2013

 Enough of this debauchery.
 It’s back to New York for the Horsemen’s final gig.
 A raid on the Orchard Street apartment leads to a car chase along the FDR Freeway, which ends in a blazing conflagration the Queensboro Bridge.
 Yes, that is of course the bridge famously seen in the poster image for Woody Allen’s Manhattan.

-The climactic show is at 5Pointz, 45-46 Davis Street southeast of Long Island City-Court Square Station (IND Crosstown Line) in Long Island City, Queens.
-The self-styled “Institute of Higher Burning” is an outdoor art exhibit space, claimed to be the world’s premiere ‘graffiti Mecca’ where, as you can see, aerosol artists from around the globe painted on the walls of the 200,000-square-foot factory building.
-The complex housed the Crane Street Studios, offering artists reduced rents for studio space, though the threatened redevelopment of the site was confirmed when the artwork was suddenly whitewashed over.
-In August 2014, demolition finally began.
+The climactic show is at 5Pointz, which stood at 45-46 Davis Street southeast of Long Island City-Court Square Station in Long Island City, Queens.
+The self-styled “Institute of Higher Burning” was an outdoor art exhibit space, claimed to be the world’s premiere ‘graffiti Mecca’ where, as you can see, aerosol artists from around the globe painted on the walls of the 200,000-square-foot factory building.
+The complex housed the Crane Street Studios, offering artists reduced rents for studio space, though the threatened redevelopment of the site was confirmed when the artwork was suddenly whitewashed over in 2014.
+It has been demolished to be replaced by, yes, condominiums.

 The epilogue (no spoilers here), supposedly in ‘Central Park, New York’, is in reality New Orleans’ City Park, 7 Victory Avenue, and it’s here you’ll find the 100-year-old City Park Carousel, affectionately – and fittingly – known as The Flying Horses.